 Stay with this practice, breathing in and out, listening to the sound of your body.
 And if thoughts arise, gently return to the sound of your breath.

-Mindful breathing meditation
+Mindful breathing guided meditation

 This technique is adapted from the style of mindfulness taught by Thich Nhat Hanh and is used to identify and connect consciously with your breath.

 Mindful breathing helps calm thoughts in your mind and allows a wonderful sense of peace, uniting both body and mind.